njoflores/ZustandExercise/README.md

 2. What is selective subscription?

 Selective subscription means accessing only specific pieces of state from the store instead of the entire store.
-For example:

 const count = useCounterStore((state) => state.count);